-(1) Contributions
+Contributions (1)

-(a) Principles
+Principles (a)

-- (i) The assessment by the Commission, of contributions to be paid by assisted persons, is governed by two fundamental principles: - A. that an assisted person shall be required to contribute to the cost of providing assistance according to their ability to pay without undue hardship; - B. that subject to Guideline 7 (1)(a)(i)A an assisted person shall be placed in a position which, so far as possible, is not better and not worse than that of an unassisted person in relation to the payment of costs at the conclusion of proceedings.
+- The assessment by the Commission, of contributions to be paid by assisted persons, is governed by two fundamental principles: - that an assisted person shall be required to contribute to the cost of providing assistance according to their ability to pay without undue hardship; - that subject to Guideline 7 (1)(a)(i)A an assisted person shall be placed in a position which, so far as possible, is not better and not worse than that of an unassisted person in relation to the payment of costs at the conclusion of proceedings.

-(b) Payment of Contribution
+Payment of Contribution (b)

-- (i) A contribution is set as a condition of legal aid.
+- A contribution is set as a condition of legal aid.
 Private practitioners are responsible for the collection of contributions on files unless specifically advised to the contrary by the Commission. - (ii) The amount of the contribution on income for electronic lodgments is assessed according to Simplified Contributions on Income and for all other lodgments is assessed according to Standard Contributions on Income and depends on the category of the legal matter for which assistance is sought and the amount of the applicant's weekly disposable income.